 ABOUT THE AUTHOR

-Following a stint as a newspaper reporter in upstate New York, I attended the University of Texas at El Paso MFA program.
-For the past twenty-ish years, I've lived and worked at boarding schools.
-Currently, I'm the director of the writing and student publications at Northfield Mount Hermon School, where I live with my wife and three daughters.
+Following a stint as a newspaper reporter in upstate New York, I attended the University of Texas at El Paso MFA program and studied under Rick DeMarinis.

-I write a regular post for the Type M for Murder blogspot, get up very early most mornings to write, and, a Mainer through and through, try to get to Old Orchard Beach as often as possible.
+I write a regular post for the Type M for Murder blogspot, get up very early most mornings to write, and most importantly am the proud father of three daughters.